DerfDa180155/CarGame/doc/DevLog.md

 ## 02.02.2024

 Started with the checkpoint generation.
 A Checkpoint is a line with the start and end point at the bounds.
-These checkpoints are created between 2 road map pices.
-The checkpints are needed, to know that a player drives in the right direction
+These checkpoints are created between 2 road map pieces.
+The checkpoints are needed, to know that a player drives in the right direction.

 ## 03.02.2024